- Academic Affairs

 Example: After watching the How to Brainstorm Ideas online workshop, students will be able to correctly use the topoi to generate possible writing topics.

-The CLS learning outcome domains include: knowledge acquisition, construction, integration and application, cognitive complexity, intrapersonal development, interpersonal competence, humanitarianism and civic engagement, and practice competence.
+The Campus Life Services learning outcome domains include knowledge acquisition, construction, integration and application, cognitive complexity, intrapersonal development, interpersonal competence, humanitarianism and civic engagement, and practice competence.
 These domains were adapted from the CAS Learning and Development Outcomes.